mnsmar/clipseqtools/README.md

-# CLIP-Seq-Tools
+# CLIPSeqTools

 ## Summary
-CLIP-Seq-Tools is a collection of scripts that can be used for the analysis of CLIP-Seq data.
+CLIPSeqTools is a collection of scripts that can be used for the analysis of CLIP-Seq data.
 The toolbox is primarily oriented for bioinfromaticians but we try to make it a simple as possible so that even biologists with a little bit of command line background could run most of the analysis.

 ## Installation